Energetic Electrons Accelerated and Trapped in a Magnetic Bottle above a Solar Flare Arcade: Observations

 \section{Observations}

 The observations were obtained during the well-observed X8.2-class eruptive solar flare on 2017 September 10, recorded by ground- and space-based instruments at multiple wavelengths.
 This event, thanks to its favorable viewing perspective, has a geometry that matches very well the standard model of eruptive solar flares (Figure~\ref{fig:overview}).
-We refer interested readers to \citet{Chen2020fluxrope} and references therein for a more detailed discussion on its three-dimensional (3D) configuration based on multi-wavelength, multi-perspective observations.
-Briefly, the event is induced by an erupting magnetic flux rope that drives a fast white light coronal mass ejection (CME).
-Immediately trailing the CME core, a long linear-shaped feature, seen in both white light and EUV, extends down to the top of the bright flare arcade, interpreted as a large-scale reconnection current sheet viewed edge-on \citep{Warren2018cs,Yan2018,Chen2020NatAs}.
-The flare arcade anchored at the solar surface displays a cusp shape as observed by the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory (SDO/AIA; \citealt{2012SoPh..275...17L}) and the EUV Imaging Spectrometer (EIS; \citealt{Culhane2007}) onboard Hinode (see Figures~\ref{fig:overview}(b) and (c), respectively).
+We refer interested readers to \citet{Chen2020fluxrope} and references therein for a more detailed discussion on its three-dimensional (3D) configuration based on multiwavelength, multiperspective observations.
+Briefly, the event is induced by an erupting magnetic flux rope that drives a fast white-light coronal mass ejection (CME).
+Immediately trailing the CME core, a long, linear feature, seen in both white light and extreme ultraviolet (EUV), extends down to the top of the bright flare arcade, interpreted as a large-scale reconnection current sheet viewed edge-on \citep{Warren2018cs,Yan2018,Chen2020NatAs}.
+The flare arcade anchored at the solar surface displays a cusp shape as observed by the Atmospheric Imaging Assembly (AIA; \citealt{2012SoPh..275...17L}) on board the Solar Dynamics Observatory (SDO) and the EUV Imaging Spectrometer (EIS; \citealt{Culhane2007}) on board Hinode (see Figures~\ref{fig:overview}(b) and (c), respectively).
 The cusp-shaped flare loops are the signature of highly bent magnetic field lines resulting from ongoing magnetic reconnection in the current sheet, producing fast sunward reconnection outflows \citep[e.g.,][]{Longcope2018downflows,Hayes2019,Yu2020outflows}.